 The abbreviation of HSTS is HTTP Strict Transport Security.
-This header tells web browsers that your website uses HTTPS and it will not be loaded in HTTP protocol.
+This header tells web browsers that your website uses HTTPS, and it will not be loaded in HTTP protocol.

 You can call x-xss as cross-site scripting.
 X-XSS Protection security header protects your sites against cross-site scripting.

-This security header blocks content mime type sniffing.
-This security header protects content and reduces the risk of drive by downloads.
+This security header blocks content mime-type sniffing.
+This security header protects content and reduces the risk of drive-by downloads.

 This security header prevents clickjacking or cross-domain iframes.
 In clickjacking, an attacker makes the user fool by making him click into something that isn’t there.
-The user might believe that he is on the right site, but in the background, something else is running.
+The user might believe that he is on the right website, but in the background, something else is running.
 In this way, hackers can steal your valuable information.

 As there is a (.) in the file name so it can be hidden.
 If you can’t find the .htaccess file, click on settings and select “Show hidden files”.
 Then select the file and choose Edit.